mvantellingen/python-zeep/docs/transport.rst

 Debugging
 ---------
-To see the SOAP XML messages which are sent to the remote server and the response received you need to set the Python logger level to DEBUG for the ``zeep.transports`` module.
+To see the SOAP XML messages which are sent to the remote server and the response received you can set the Python logger level to DEBUG for the ``zeep.transports`` module.
+Since 0.15 this can also be achieved via the :ref:`plugin-history`.

 .. code-block:: python